jvintorres/Data_Visualization_Project/README.md

 # Campylobacteriosis Prevalence in California

-Prevalence of **Campylobacteriosis** across California from 2001 to 2014 via. a pre-processed CDC dataset.
+**Campylobacteriosis** prevalence across California from 2001 to 2014 via. a pre-processed CDC dataset.
 The document can be found under "CDC Diabetes Health Indicators" from UC Irvine's Machine Learning Repository site.
 It was pre-processed (manipulated, filtered, augmented) from Burrows et. al. 2017 data for public use.
 The purpose of this project was twofold -

 1) to explore visual trends in Campylobacteriosis by grouping counties on population size
 2) to examine the limitations of this pre-processed data for epidemiological analyses and conclusions